LIVEABOARD SEARCH

 Final Day

-You can plan to be arriving back in Cabo during the morning.
-After a farewell breakfast, the operator can assist you to arrange onward transport to your hotel or the airport.
+The liveaboard arrives back in Cabo San Lucas during the morning.
+After a final breakfast on board, guests disembark at the marina.
+The crew can assist with arranging onward transport to local hotels or the airport.

 Core Days